 Every year, the descent of autumn brings us leaves changing color, pumpkin spice invading the grocery shelves, and open enrollment offered by your HR department.
-While many employees just check the same boxes on the enrollment form each year, there are a few areas worth spending a little time on, especially at a point when COVID-19 has disrupted so many of our lives.
+While many employees just check the same boxes on the enrollment form each year, there are a few areas worth spending a little time on, especially if your life has gone through significant changes in the past year.

 Here are a few key areas to review during open enrollment to make sure that your benefits planning is in tune with your financial plan at this stage of your life: